Processing Methodology¶

 Overview¶

 TI Mindmap HUB employs a multi-stage pipeline to transform unstructured threat intelligence reports into structured, actionable data.
-The system leverages Large Language Models (LLMs) for natural language understanding and information extraction.
+The system leverages Large Language Models (LLMs) for natural language understanding and information extraction, combined with pattern matching and validation layers.

 Processing Pipeline¶